OpaleRambaud/Algo_repliement_proteine_REMC/README.md

 ## Directories :

-The data directory contains examples of HP sequences in txt format (3from the article and 2 building by us)
+The data directory contains examples of HP sequences in txt format (3from the article and 2 building by us).

-The src directory contains all the source codes
+The src directory contains all the source codes.

-The docs directory contains the project report in pdf format
+The docs directory contains the project report in pdf format.

+You can also find a yamal file to create the optimal environment on your machine to run our scripts.

 ## Program :

+Please clone the entire github bdefore using scripts.

 To run the program the following command must be executed: